juju/docs/src/en/config-azure.md

 ```

 You will be prompted to visit a website to enter the provided code.
 It will
-therefore be easier to perform this on a (graphical) Ubuntu desktop.
+therefore be easier to perform this on a graphical desktop.

 # Configuring for Microsoft Azure